 Schedule

-Below is the expected tournament schedule for the 2023 tournament in Rotterdam, with the Doubles and Singles Finals being played on Sunday, the 19th of February 2023.
+Below was the tournament schedule for the 2023 tournament in Rotterdam, with the Doubles and Singles Finals being played on Sunday, the 19th of February 2023.

 Date | Round |